ak3311g/Manufac_analytics/README.md

 ## Challenges Faced

+Don't know much about Typescript so learned about typescript and also about yarn because I use npm mostly

 ## Lessons Learned

 Thank you for considering my submission for the Data Filtering Project.
 This README.md file provides comprehensive documentation on design decisions, challenges faced, and other relevant details.